IXth Minling Khenchen Rinpoche: General background

 Mindrolling, founded in the Drachi Valley of Central Tibet in 1676 by the Dharma King Chögyal Terdag Lingpa, is originally one the six principal Nyingma monasteries of Tibet.
-Mindroling lineage holders are traditionally held by the successive descendants of its founder.
+Mindrolling lineage holders are traditionally held by the successive descendants of its founder.
 After the Chinese invasion of 1959, the great masters of this tradition fled to India and the seat of the Mindrolling lineage was then re-established near Dehra Dun in Uttaranchal, India.
 It now houses one of the largest Buddhist Five Science Colleges in existence today which is under the direction of the current Khenrab lineage holder, Minling Khenchen Rinpoche who is also one of the two current administrators of the Mindrolling Monastery.
 An unbroken lineage continues up to this day, and Mindrolling is known throughout the Dharma world, both as the lineage and monastery dedicated completely to Dharma activities and as a main center for maintaining the secret Vajrayana Doctrine.